 SCS, SIAP, and SSAP queries all provide broad methods of data discovery within certain search parameters, while TAP is better suited to finding specific data with more tightly-constrained queries.

 More information on VO access to MAST holdings can be found here.
-Additional VO resources and tools follow:
+Table 1 lists additional VO resources and tools.

 |AstroGrid||VO services hosted at the Institute for Astronomy, University of Edinburgh. (last updated 2012, defunct?)|